Introduction

 As a mortgage consultant, your performance directly impacts your commission structure.
 Meeting sales targets can significantly impact the percentage of commission you earn.

 Understanding how your sales targets impact your commission percentage is crucial for maximizing your earnings in this role.
+For homebuyers, understanding the basics of mortgage can also provide valuable insights into the industry.

 Sales Targets Impact